thorsten/phpMyFAQ/docs/development.md

 You can now make a pull request on the phpMyFAQ GitHub repository.

-## 6.5 Twig Extensions
+## 6.5 Builtin Twig Extensions

-phpMyFAQ uses the Twig template engine for the frontend and the backend.
+phpMyFAQ v4 and later uses the Twig template engine for the frontend and the backend.
 We have added some custom extensions to Twig to make it easier to work with phpMyFAQ.

 ### 6.5.1 Category Name